modsim/mycelyso/README.rst

 *mycelyso Inspector* will output the URL it is serving content at, and by default automatically open a browser window with it.

+In *mycelyso Inspector*, you have various information displays: On the top, the HDF5 file / analyzed dataset / position can be selected.
+On the left, there is a list of graphs available.
+In the middle, there is the currently selected graph displayed.
+On the right, there is general information about the whole position (colony level statistics), below the main part is a table with information about individual tracks, and scrolled further down is the possiblity to show individual graph tracking in 2D or a colony growth oversight in 3D.
+Sticky at the bottom is binarized or skeletonized timeline of the position.

+The data to all graphs can be downloaded as tab separated text by pressing the right mouse button on a certain graph link (in the left menu) and chosing 'Save As'.

 **WARNING**: *mycelyso Inspector* will serve results from all HDF5 (:code:`.h5`) files found in the current directory via an embedded webserver.
 Furthermore as a research tool, no special focus was laid on security, as such, you are assumed to prevent unauthorized access to the tool if you choose to use an address accessible by third parties.